wessenstam/lab-environment/Centrify software/README.md

 <BR/><BR/>

+## hMailserver
+By using this small email server it is possible to emulate MFA via Email.

+1. Download [hmailserver](https://www.hmailserver.com/download) and install it
+2. After the installation, use the password you used at installation for accessing the Administrator side
+3. Add the greensafe.lab domain
+4. After the adding, add AD users by right-clicking on *Accounts* and select **Add AD Accounts**
+5. Select greensafe.lab and select all none built in users (ex.
+Administrator, krbgt, Default User, etc.)
+6. Under *Advanced*, click IP Range and add your LAN IP range.
+This allows the LAN network to use the SMTP as relaying for messages
+7. Exit the hMailserver interface

 # Apps-server

 The lab will be mostly run from this server, so some parts have to be installed and prepared and **is member of the greensafe.lab domain**.